rubicolabs/charhub-docs/docs/settings.md

 title: Settings
 nav_order: 8
 ---

+## User Avatar Image
+This image is shown on your profile and across the platform.
+We recommend a square 1:1 aspect ratio image.

+## Public Description
+This text is displayed on your public profile

+## Background Image
+Background images are shown when chatting with a character.
+Having "Display Custom Chat Background Images" enabled will show either the creator added background image or the image you selected.
+We recommend a 16:9 image if on desktop or 9:16 image on mobile.

 ## Response Styles
 Relaxed (Default) - Characters will generally respond with shorter responses and will let the user drive the conversation forward.